• Skip to primary navigation

 Wine Pairing with Sirloin Top Roast

-If serving with gravy or plain any dry red wine will go nicely.
-You can afford to pick a 'big' red wine ie a robust flavour with lots of tannins because the protein in the roast will bond with the tannins and soften them out.
-So that means - an oaked Cabernet Sauvignon, a Malbec, a Rioja or Sangiovese that might be too strong for pasta or pizza would be wonderful here.
+If serving with gravy, or plain any dry red wine will go nicely.
+You can afford to pick a 'big' red wine ie a robust flavour with lots of tannins, because the protein in the roast will bond with the tannins and soften them out.
+So that means - an oaked Cabernet Sauvignon, Malbec, Rioja, Cab Franc, Chianti, Brunello,or Barolo would all be wonderful here.

 On the white spectrum - again you could afford to look for a rich, oaked Chardonnay.